OpenVisualCloud/SVT-JPEG-XS/README.md

   - [MSYS2](https://wwww.msys2.org), Software Distribution and Building Platform for Windows
 - __Build Instructions__
   - Open a terminal for the UCRT64 environment,
-  - if not yet installed, install packages like in readme.md of the ffmpeg-plugin folder of this repo
+  - if not yet installed, install packages like those specified in readme.md of the ffmpeg-plugin folder of this repo
   ```
   pacman -S make mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake mingw-w64-x86_64-yasm mingw-w64-x86_64-diffutils
   ```